Linuxfabrik/monitoring-plugins/check-plugins/logfile/README.md

 * Keeps its state in a SQLite database.
 Each combination of logfile and pattern set gets its own database, so two services watching the same logfile for different things do not interfere.
 Changing a pattern starts a new database, and the next run therefore reports every match the logfile still holds
 * `--warning-pattern` and `--critical-pattern` search for plain substrings and are faster than their regex counterparts
 * Matches keep alerting across runs, even once the logfile stops growing: for `--alarm-duration` minutes (default 60), or, with `--icinga-callback`, until the service is acknowledged in Icinga.
 They appear in the output as "Unacknowledged warning/critical matches from previous runs" and count towards the thresholds like new matches do
+* `--before-context`, `--after-context` and `--context` print up to 10 lines around each match, like grep.
+The lines are shown in the order the logfile holds them, with the matching line marked by `>>>`.
+Because only new lines are read, the lines in front of a match often come from the previous run, and the lines after it often only arrive on the following runs; the check keeps the former back and adds the latter to the match as they are written.
+As in grep, no line is printed twice, so a line between two matches belongs to the first one.
+Context lines are taken from the logfile as it is, regardless of `--match` and `--ignore`, and a rotation discards what was kept back.
+The context applies to matches found from then on: a match that was already reported keeps the text it was found with, and the lines around it cannot be added later

 ## Fact Sheet